sourcegraph/handbook/content/departments/engineering/teams/repo-management/index.md

 # Repo Management team

-The Repo Management team is part of the [Enablement](../index.md) org.

 ## Mission

 Our mission (which we do choose to accept) is to ensure that Sourcegraph’s most critical prerequisite to providing awesome customer value—access to code—is robust, stable and meets the needs of our customers, both directly and in how it underpins everything else in Sourcegraph.